-Arlo Haskell is a writer, historian, literary organizer, and publisher.
+Arlo Haskell is an award-winning writer, historian, literary organizer, and publisher.
 Much of his work focuses on the literary and social histories of Key West, Florida.

 He is the author of The Jews of Key West: Smugglers, Cigar Makers, and Revolutionaries (1823-1969), which received the 2017 Florida Book Award (Philip and Dana Zimmerman Prize for Florida Nonfiction).
 Drawing on years of independent research, this is the first book to chronicle the development of South Florida’s oldest Jewish community and the first major contribution to the history of Key West since the emergence of important documents from digitization projects around the country.
 Admirers of The Jews of Key West include Bancroft Prize-winning historian Robert D. Richardson, who praises the book’s “fascinating and vivid detail”; and literary critic Phyllis Rose, who admires Haskell’s “dazzling breadth of vision.”

 In 2015, C-SPAN’s Book-TV featured Haskell and his research for The Jews of Key West during their American Cities Tour.
 His other film and television credits include appearances in the Elizabeth Bishop feature documentary Welcome to this House (Barbara Hammer, 2015) and the short documentary Key West: Bohemia in the Tropics (Timothy Long, 2010), which continues to air on PBS stations nationwide.